anerv/cycling_data_quality/README.md

 After setting up the environment and folder structure and filling out the configurations, the notebooks for OSM data (<span style="color:blue;">blue</span>) and the notebooks for the reference data (<span style="color:orange;">orange</span>) can be run independently[^1], but both must be run before the extrinsic analysis can be performed.

 Once the desired parts of the analysis have been completed, the notebooks including the resulting plots can be exported to HTML.
+For an example of how the workflow can be used, see the notebooks in the 'examples' folder.

+The workflow steps are illustrated in the figure, and described in detail below.

 <div style='text-align: center;'>

 <img src='images/workflow_illustration.png' width=700/>

 </div>

-For an example of how the workflow can be used, see the notebooks in the 'examples' folder.

 ### 1. Download repository